Updated: Aug 10, 2021

 Note: I don't use Amplitube 4 for any other product line.

-These officially sanctioned redentions are quite nice and when you pair them with quality cabinet impulses from Lancaster Audio, Redwirez, Ownhammer, etc., you'll find that these amps will work quite well for you.
+These officially sanctioned creations are quite nice and when you pair them with quality cabinet impulses from Redwirez, Ownhammer, etc., you'll find that these amps will work quite well for you.

 Pretty affordable if purchased through the Custom Shop;